vhaalmeida/styleguide/README.md

     </a>
     ```

-* If an element has only text inside it it's not necessary to write the text in a new line
+* If an element has only text inside it, it's not necessary to write the text in a new line

     **Do**
     ```html